microsoft/Windows-AppConsult-PWALab/Manual/README.md

     }
     ```

-    In the end, we invoke the **SendNotificationAsync()** method exposed by the **WebPushClient** class passing, as parameters, the three objects we have just built: a reference to the subscription, the JSON payload of the notification and the VAPID authentication keys.
+    In the end, we invoke the **SendNotificationAsync()** method exposed by the **WebPushClient** class passing, as parameters, the three objects we have just built: the target subscription, the JSON payload of the notification and the VAPID authentication keys.

 That's it.
 Now that we have our new endpoint, the **Send** button in the Contoso Backend web application will work as expected.
 Let's test this!